-1 CITY OF HOMER 2 HOMER, ALASKA 3 Mayor/City Council 4 RESOLUTION 23-093 5 6 A RESOLUTION OF THE HOMER CITY COUNCIL ADOPTING THE 7 2024-2029 CAPITAL IMPROVEMENT PLAN AND ESTABLISHING 8 CAPITAL PROJECT LEGISLATIVE PRIORITIES FOR FISCAL YEAR 9 2025.
-10 11 WHEREAS, A duly published hearing was held on September 11, 2023 to introduce the 12 final draft of the 2024-2029 Capital Improvement Plan (CIP) and to obtain public comments on 13 capital improvement projects and legislative priorities; and 14 15 WHEREAS, The Council received comments from all of the City of Homer Advisory 16 Boards, Commissions and the public at a duly published work session meeting on August 28, 17 2023; and 18 19 WHEREAS, It is the intent of the City Council to provide the Governor, the State 20 Legislature, State agencies, the Alaska Congressional Delegation, and other potential funding 21 sources with adequate information and priorities regarding the City's capital project funding needs.
+1 CITY OF HOMER

+2 HOMER, ALASKA

+3 Mayor/City Council

+4 RESOLUTION 23-093

+5

+6 A RESOLUTION OF THE HOMER CITY COUNCIL ADOPTING THE

+7 The state of the s

+8 CAPITAL PROJECT LEGISLATIVE PRIORITIES FOR FISCAL YEAR

+9 2025.

+10 WHITEFAS A dulumuklished kanaina ana kalala Sarah ata 2000 km

+11 WHEREAS, A duly published hearing was held on September 11, 2023 to introduce the

+12 The state of the s

+13 capital improvement projects and legislative priorities; and

+15 WHEDEAS The Council received comments from all of the City of Harris Advisory

+16 WHEREAS, The Council received comments from all of the City of Homer Advisory Boards, Commissions and the public at a duly published work session meeting on August 28,

+17 2023; and

+18 2020) 4114

+19 WHEREAS, It is the intent of the City Council to provide the Governor, the State

+20 Legislature, State agencies, the Alaska Congressional Delegation, and other potential funding

+21 sources with adequate information and priorities regarding the City's capital project funding

 22 needs.

-23 24 NOW, THEREFORE BE IT RESOLVED by the City Council of Homer, Alaska, that the "City 25 26 of Homer Capital Improvement Plan 2024-2029" is hereby adopted as the official six-year capital improvement plan for the City of Homer.
-27 capital improvement plan for the City of Homer.
-28 BE IT FURTHER RESOLVED that the following capital improvement projects are 29 identified as priorities for FY2025 State and Federal Legislative Requests: 30 1.
-Homer Harbor Expansion 31 2.
-Multi-Use Community Center 32 3.
-Slope Stability & Erosion Mitigation Program 33 4.
-Homer Harbor Critical Float System Replacement: Float Systems 4 & 1 34 5.
-Karen Hornaday Park Public Restroom 35 6.
-A-Frame Water Transmission Line Replacement 36 7.
-Homer Spit Erosion Mitigation 37 8.
-New Public Works Facility 38 of them t done from a rulinty 39 BE IT FINALLY RESOLVED that the City Manager is hereby instructed to advise 40 appropriate State and Federal representatives and personnel of the City's FY 2025 capital 41 project priorities and take appropriate steps to provide necessary background information.
-42 project priorities and take appropriate steps to provide necessary background information.
+23

+24 NOW, THEREFORE BE IT RESOLVED by the City Council of Homer, Alaska, that the "City

+25

+26 capital improvement plan for the City of Homer.

+27 And the same of th

+28 BE IT FURTHER RESOLVED that the following capital improvement projects are

+29 identified as priorities for FY2025 State and Federal Legislative Requests:

+30 1.
+Homer Harbor Expansion

+31 2.
+Multi-Use Community Center

+32 3.
+Slope Stability & Erosion Mitigation Program

+33 4.
+Homer Harbor Critical Float System Replacement: Float Systems 4 & 1

+34 5.
+Karen Hornaday Park Public Restroom

+35 6.
+A-Frame Water Transmission Line Replacement

+36 7.
+Homer Spit Erosion Mitigation

+37 8.
+New Public Works Facility

+38

+39 BE IT FINALLY RESOLVED that the City Manager is hereby instructed to advise

+40 appropriate State and Federal representatives and personnel of the City's FY 2025 capital

+41 project priorities and take appropriate steps to provide necessary background information.

+42

 43 PASSED AND ADOPTED by the Homer City Council this 11 th day of September, 2023.

-44 i Abore And Abore red by the nomer city council this 11" day of September, 2023.
-4.4
+44